This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Under Plan Colombia, significant U.S. funding, technical assistance, and equipment support was provided to Colombian-led counternarcotics programs for drug eradication and interdiction.
 The Plan expired in 2012, but American support remains critical to Colombia’s Armed Forces, which today mostly comes from the U.S. State Department’s Bureau of International Narcotics and Law Enforcement (INL).

-In 2022, Colombia was designated as a Major Non-NATO Ally of the United States, this special status carries economic and military privileges: Advantages in the fields of defense trade and security cooperation, loans of material, supplies, and equipment for cooperative research and development, as well as enhanced cooperation in areas of interoperability, building integrity, training, and education.
+In 2022, Colombia was designated as a Major Non-NATO Ally of the United States.
+This special status carries economic and military privileges: advantages in the fields of defense trade and security cooperation, loans of material, supplies, and equipment for cooperative research and development, as well as enhanced cooperation in areas of interoperability, building integrity, training, and education.

 The Colombian military maintains high standards for its equipment, which has historically been a great opportunity for U.S. exporters.
-However, the United States could lose market share in the future due to more competitive bidding from foreign manufacturers and corruption in the procurement process.
+The United States could lose market share in the future due to more competitive bidding from foreign manufacturers and corruption in the procurement process.
 U.S. manufactured fabrics are already losing market share in certain sectors such as specialized fabrics for uniforms, which are increasingly being sourced from China.

 Leading Sub-Sectors and Opportunities